yufengzjj/edutls/README.md

 # design

-  as is mainly for education of TLS 1.3 standard published in 2018, it uses almost all of the concepts

-and key words for naming.
+- as is mainly for education of TLS 1.3 standard published in 2018, it uses almost all of the concepts and key words for naming.every single message is an object which is responsible for serialization/deserialization.

-  it implements the protocol process as state machine noted in rfc8446 Appendix A.1(client side).no server side support yet.
+- it implements the protocol process as state machine noted in rfc8446 Appendix A.1(client side).**no server side support yet.**

 files layout: